Borges Fiction

 - Index of Sources

 As a final note, I should mention a curious reversal that would have made Borges smile in amusement.
-In a case of student surpassing the teacher, Thunder’s Mouth Press uses an excerpt from “Monk Eastman, Purveyor of Iniquities” as the foreword for their edition of Herbert Asbury’s Gangs of New York, the very book that inspired Borges’ Eastman sketch in the first place!
+In a case of student surpassing the teacher, Thunder’s Mouth Press uses an excerpt from “Monk Eastman, Purveyor of Iniquities” as the foreword to their edition of Herbert Asbury’s Gangs of New York, the very book that inspired Borges’ Eastman sketch in the first place!

 El jardín de senderos que se bifurcan